Professor-G/MicroLIA/README.md

 prediction, ml_pred = microlensing_classifier.predict(time, mag, magerr, model, pca)[0:2]
 ```

-Or instead we could create a Random Forest model without PCA, we will do this by simply omitting the the PCA option from the inputs:
+Or instead we could create a Random Forest model without PCA, we will do this by simply omitting the PCA option altogether:

 ```python
 from LIA import models